What Is Cold Pressed Juice?

 Centrifugal juicers rely on high-speed spinning to extract the juice from fruits and veggies, which produces heat.
-The heat oxidizes nutrients, making the juice less nutritious than what you get from drinking juice that has been cold pressed.
+The heat oxidizes nutrients, reducing the nutritional value of the ingredients.

-Because there’s no heat involved with a hydraulic press, cold pressed juices maintain the maximum beneficial nutrients from each ingredient, so you can pack the most nutrients into your body as possible.
+However, juice that has been cold pressed, with a hydraulic press maintains the maximum beneficial nutrients from each ingredient, so you can pack the most nutrients into your body as possible.

 How long can you keep cold pressed juices?

 Kept refrigerated and unopened, your juice will maintain its freshness for up to 180 days from the date it was bottled.
 We use High Pressure Processing (HPP) to keep juice safe from harmful organisms and bacteria without compromising its nutritional value.